We were formed in 1947 and we celebrated our Diamond Jubilee in 2007.

 Our present Chairman is Len Smith who was elected in 1987 and the present Secretary is Sean Murphy.

-The downloads page contains the Branch Annual Report and useful information/offers, with links to websites, or in PDF format, which can be printed off or downloaded to your computer.
+The downloads page contains the Branch Annual Reports and useful information/offers, with links to websites, or PDF files which can be downloaded.

 If any members have old photographs relating to NARPO or Derbyshire Constabulary we may be interested in displaying them on the website.
 If images are subject to copyright or obtained from another source please obtain consent for their use.
 In the first instance please contact the Secretary for further information.

 Leicestershire Police processes the pensions' payroll.
 If you have any payroll related queries, for example: tax codes, deductions, change of bank details or addresses contact Leicestershire & Derbyshire Payroll Section: T: 0116 222 2222 E:firstname.lastname@example.org M: Payroll/Pension Section, Room 18, Police Headquarters, St Johns, Enderby, Leicester LE19 2BX

 To help them deal with your enquiry please include your name, address, payroll number and N.I. number in any written correspondence.